Blog post

 Avoid the instinct to go head-to-head with an established player on their own terms.
 Instead, look for one of these five differentiation angles:

-• Price: Is there a gap in the market for a more accessible or more premium option than what currently exists?
+• Price: Is there a gap for a more accessible or more premium option than what currently exists?

 • Niche: Are existing players trying to serve everyone, leaving a specific audience segment underserved?

-• Values: Is there a brand positioning angle, sustainability, transparency, or community that nobody has credibly claimed?
+• Values: Is there a positioning angle, sustainability, transparency, or community that nobody has credibly claimed?

 • Speed: Can you deliver faster, onboard quicker, or resolve issues more efficiently than incumbents?